-Sadist: He had no qualms when tried to kill the profesor with several weapons, and while he shooted him, he makes an insane Evil Laugh.
+Sadist: He had no qualms when tried to kill the professor with several weapons, and while he shot him, he makes an insane Evil Laugh.

 Start of Darkness: While having the destructiveness of a villain, Mojo was otherwise an ordinary chimp and not a true villain until the Chemical X explosion.
 After that, he would become a villain proper.

 Strong as They Need to Be: Sometimes he's easily defeated when he fights himself, other times he can hold as own against the girls using just he hands.

 Tragic Villain: Mojo tries to lead the girls and the Professor to think he is this.
 According to his story, Mojo was the Professor's loving lab assistant who turned to evil after he was abandoned in favor of the new Powerpuff girls.
 In actuality, he was a destructive lab assistant that the Professor was forced to throw out when the girls were born.

 Villainous Breakdown: A few times Mojo's been seen being pushed over the edge.
 In these instances, he completely regresses into a violent wild animal, screeching and trashing everything he can.